alecramsay/pg/docs/_pages/method.markdown

 -   We do this 100 times, and then pick the best (lowest energy) of the 100 runs that satisfies the other constraints (contiguous, population deviation less than 2%).

-Alec used this solution in Step 2 of the overall workflow described [here](./workflow.markdown).